 “Why does romance get sneered at?
 I’m going to give you the same answer everyone else has given: romance is sneered at because it’s written by women, it’s written for women, and it’s written about women.”

 — Sarah Frantz Lyons, Editor, Riptide Publishing

-Oh man, that last quote hit me like a punch in the gut.
-Of course that’s why it’s mocked, why had I never seen it before?
+Oh man, that last quote was like a slap face.
+Of course, that’s why it’s mocked; why had I never seen it before?
 It all goes back to sexism.
 Devaluing things that women enjoy.
 Ridiculing women for wanting to read stories about women.
 Scorning them for looking to escape into worlds where women overcome the odds to find love and happiness.
 And I had bought into it.